 - Check for compliance with Zoning and Town Ordinance

 Contact the Planning Department.
-A business license cannot be issued until the business has been approved by the Town’s Planning and Inspections Department.
+A business license (AKA Business Registration) cannot be issued until the business has been approved by the Town’s Planning and Inspections Department.

 - Obtain a Business License

 In order to conduct business in the Town of Atlantic Beach, a business license must be obtained.
 This includes businesses that have a permanent business location in the Town.
-You will need to contact the Town of Atlantic Beach Town Clerk to obtain an application for a business license or you may download a copy online.
+You may download a copy of the Business Registration and Inspection forms online.
 The application should be obtained prior to scheduling inspections.
 The application is available here.

 - Schedule a Fire Inspection